finelinelogo

 – light pink leotard with attached skirt, footed pink tights, pink technique shoes

--boys: black shorts and white t-shirt, black technique shoes
+boys: black shorts and white t-shirt, black technique shoes

 Primary